 (Ham.
 Scene 2.
 Act 2.
 Lines 402-403)

 Was Claudius vigilant enough to look beyond the action, or was it his guilt which made him think so.
-While on the other hand, Ophelia was able to see the deep-rooted anger and pain hiding under the hysterical behavior of hamlet.
-Shakespeare has aptly showcased how the loss of sanity can derive a person from submitting to the physical violence.
+While on the other hand, Ophelia is able to see the deep-rooted anger and pain hiding under the hysterical behaviour of Hamlet.
+Shakespeare has aptly showcased how the loss of sanity can derive a person from submitting to physical violence.

 “To be, or not to be, that is the question: